fullhunt/log4j-scan/README.md

 # 🚨 Annoucement (October 20th, 2022)

 FullHunt released an update to identify Apache Commons Text RCE (CVE-2022-42889).
 Apache Commons Text RCE is highly similar to Log4J RCE, and we recommend patching it as soon as possible.
-Vulnerable applications allow a full remote-code execution.
+Vulnerable applications allow full remote-code execution.
 If help is needed in scanning and discovering this vulnerability on your infrastructure, please get in touch at (team@fullhunt.io).

 ![](https://dkh9ehwkisc4.cloudfront.net/static/files/545a0960-3dc4-4157-bf82-c79d0b73a3e7-CVE-2022-42889-demo.png)